 Service Bits to be set in the CIP mask Telephony For calls within ISDN from equipment which does not send High Layer Compatibility info.
 For calls from the analog network.
 For call within ISDN from equipment which sends High Layer Compatibility info.
-Group 2/3 fax 4 For calls from the analog network.17 For calls within ISDN.
+Group 2/3 fax 4 For calls from the analog network.
+17 For calls within ISDN.
 Non-standard 64 kbit/s data application 2 No checking of High Layer Compatibility information is provided.
 The application should verify that no High Layer Compatibility information is received.
-Non-standard 56 kbit/s data application 8 No checking of High Layer Compatibility information is provided.
+Non-standard 56 kbit/s data application No checking of High Layer Compatibility information is provided.
 The application must verify that no High Layer Compatibility information is received.
 Group 4 fax For calls from equipment which does not send High Layer Compatibility information.
 The application must verify that no High Layer Compatibility information is received.
-For calls from equipment which sends High Layer Compatibility information.
+For calls from a spinger and which are do High Layer Compatibility information.
+18 For calls from equipment which sends High Layer Compatibility information.